abhisek2016/Ensemble-and-Cascaded-Filter-FS/README.md

 # Ensemble-and-Cascaded-Filter-FS
 Ensemble methods are techniques that create multiple models and then combine them to produce improved results.
-Ensemble methods usually produces more accurate solutions than a single model would.
-This has been the case in a number of machine learning competitions, where the winning solutions used ensemble methods
+Ensemble methods usually produces more accurate solutions than a single model would.Three different Filter feature method(F test,MI,Random,T score) are comined for final model that enhances result by 7-10% depending on dataset.
+Five data set are used for training and testing.